hexaxsoftwares/houx.js/README.md

 }
 ```

-Handlers defined here are automatically exposed to the template instances directly and can be accessed within both the template and attribute scope like in the example above.
+Handlers defined here are automatically exposed to the template instances directly and can be accessed within both the template and attribute scope like in the examples above.

 For calling a handler, pixel provides you with the `on:handler` event caller, or the `@handler` shortcut pattern.

-Pixel supports all non depreciated event calls through the `on:xxx` and `@xxx` event  triggering directives.
+Pixel supports all non depreciated event calls through the `on:xxx` or `@xxx` event  triggering directives.

 You can also parse modifiers to your handlers when been called.
 They are to be separated using pipes character after the eventName